 About us

 Games That Weren’t (GTW) is a large archive dedicated to documenting and finding lost/unreleased games across many different platforms.
-Running for almost 25 years, we are a non-profit archive with no financial backing, producing content out of passion for game history preservation.
+Running online since 1999 (longer if you count offline) and recently celebrating our 25th Anniversary in 2024.
+We are a non-profit archive with no financial backing, producing content out of passion for game history preservation.

 If you would like to support us in some way, please help spread the word about our project and help share posts that you find interesting or would like to help us recover.
 Each page has a social media share link, all of which helps to widen the net and hopefully learn about certain titles within our archives.